Why payload matching and what’s involved in matching an excavator to a truck?

-Anecdotal research has revealed that payload matching around achieving lowest cost per tonne is not well understood within the mining industry.
-Irrespective of the loading tool (excavator, shovel or wheel loader), the accepted goal is to get the payload consistent over time to maximise productivity and production.
+Anecdotal research has revealed that within the mining industry, payload matching around achieving the lowest cost per tonne is not well understood.
+Irrespective of the loading tool, whether an excavator, shovel or wheel loader, the accepted goal is to get the payload consistent over time to maximise productivity and production.

-Every excavator and truck manufacturer will provide researched and validated tables and graphs that show the best truck and excavator combination, of their brand, to maximise payloads.
-The problem arises when customers don’t buy the same brand of trucks as the excavator, or vice versa.
+Every excavator and truck manufacturer will provide researched and validated tables and graphs.
+These show the best truck and excavator combination, of their brand, to maximise payloads.
+The problem arises when customers don’t buy the same brand of truck as the excavator, or vice versa.

-For reasons of price, contracts, preference and proven performance history many mining customers will purchase an excavator from OEM ‘A’ and trucks from OEM ‘B’.
-And because the bodies on the trucks are not matched – as set by the manufacturer – to the loading tool, the concept of payload matching enters a grey area, productivity drops and costs around load and haul increase markedly.
+For reasons of price, contracts, preference and proven performance history, many mining customers will purchase an excavator from OEM ‘A’ and trucks from OEM ‘B’.
+And because the bodies on the trucks are not matched – in line with what the manufacturer has specified – to the loading tool, the concept of payload matching enters a grey area.
+This is where productivity drops and costs around load and haul increase markedly.

-The company has invested heavily in advanced software to match loading tools to truck bodies and, argues Pichanick, devotes a lot of time and effort to the science of payload matching and, by extension, maximising productivity and profit for the end user.
+Our company has invested heavily in advanced software to match loading tools to truck bodies.
+We devote a significant amount of time and effort to the science of payload matching.
+And, by extension, we maximise productivity and profit for the end user.